pixeldock/RxSwift-Xcode-Templates/README.md

 ####  ✅ Does
 - initialize ViewController, ViewModel and Router
 - provide the ViewController to the outside world (via the `viewController()` method)
+- if the Scene needs some initial data it is injected into the Builder who then injects it into the ViewModel

 #### ❌ Does Not
 - do anything else ;-)